 - The extent of the remodel.
 Are you just doing an update or gutting the whole area?
-Is it a week-long project or several months?
-The longer the project duration the more you will likely spend, especially on time and labor.
+Is it a week-long project or will it take several months?
+The longer the project duration, the more you will likely spend, especially on time and labor.

-- Age of your home.
-When you break open the walls of older homes, you may find issues like outdated wiring and plumbing or inefficient insulation.
+- The age of your home.
+When you break open the walls of older homes, you may find issues, like outdated wiring and plumbing or inefficient insulation.
 These can add surprise costs to your project!

-Generally, kitchens and bathrooms cost the most since they can include plumbing, electricity, cabinetry, appliances, flooring, and tiling.
-Bedrooms and living rooms are generally less expensive.
+Generally, kitchens and bathrooms cost the most, since they can include plumbing, electricity, cabinetry, appliances, flooring, and tiling.
+Bedrooms and living rooms are, generally, less expensive.
 Also, keep in mind that where you live will affect how much you will spend.
-Contractors and supplies could cost more in urban areas than rural locations.
+Contractors and supplies could cost more in urban areas than in rural locations.

 How much do popular home renovations cost?

-Here are some national averages for the costs of popular renovations plus their "recoup" value from the Remodeling Magazine 2021 Cost vs. Value Report .
-When you see "72% cost recouped," this means for each $1.00 you spend the magazine estimates you will increase the value of your home by $0.72.
+Here are some national averages for the costs of popular renovations, plus their recoup value from the Remodeling Magazine 2021 Cost vs. Value Report .
+When you see "72 percent cost recouped," this means for each dollar you spend, the magazine estimates you will increase the value of your home by seventy-two cents.

 Be aware that these are ranges and do not reflect hidden costs.
-It’s a good idea to add an extra 20% to your budget just in case.
+It’s a good idea to add an extra 20 percent to your budget, just in case.
 Here are some examples of how project costs can creep up on you.

 - Structural issues.
-You never know what you’ll find during a remodel until you open the walls.
+You never know what you’ll find during a remodel until you open the walls or floors.
 There could be rot, pests, electrical issues, or water damage.
 Especially in an older home, be prepared for these surprise costs.

 Home renovations can help you enjoy your home more